ieasybooks/tafrigh/README.md

                         Whether to save the yt-dlp library JSON responses or not. (default: False) -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Directory to save the outputs.
-  --ct2_compute_type {default,int8,int8_float16,int16,float16}
-                        Quantization type applied while converting the model to CTranslate2 format.
-  --beam_size BEAM_SIZE
-                        Number of beams in beam search, only applicable when temperature is zero.
   --verbose, --no-verbose
                         Whether to print out the progress and debug messages. (default: False)
 ```